← Back to Stories

 Key details reported by multiple sources:

-- Gas-fired electricity generation in Australia dropped by 24% over three months in summer 2025–26 compared to the previous year, as batteries displaced gas as the peak demand supplier.
+• Gas-fired electricity generation in Australia was 24% lower over three months in summer 2026 compared to the previous year, due to battery adoption displacing gas peak demand.

-- Batteries (both home and grid-scale) now determine the price of electricity in Australia, knocking gas off its role as the marginal supplier.
+• Batteries now determine the price of electricity in Australia’s wholesale market, replacing gas as the marginal supplier.

-- The price of lithium-ion batteries dropped 99% between 1991 and 2024, with further price declines accelerating in the past two years due to economies of scale from EV production.
+• The price of lithium-ion batteries dropped 99% between 1991 and 2024, with further declines accelerating in the past two years.

 Points of Difference